AIAngels

 The desperate opener.
 Something like: "I've been having a really rough time lately and I just need someone to talk to."
 That's not inherently wrong as a sentiment, but leading with it before any dynamic exists puts enormous weight on a conversation that has no foundation yet.
 You're asking the companion to carry something before you've even said hello properly.

 The test opener.
 This one is common with people who are new to AI companions and slightly skeptical.
 You start with something like: "So, are you actually capable of having a real conversation?"
 Now you're both in debate mode.
-The companion is defending its legitimacy, you're evaluating rather than engaging, and the whole thing feels like an audit.
+The companion is defending its legitimacy, you're evaluating instead of engaging, and the whole thing feels like an audit.

 All three patterns share one problem: they put the focus on you (or on the companion as a concept) rather than on the actual conversation you're about to have.